OSInside/kiwi/doc/source/commands/system_prepare.rst

   description.
 This option can be specified multiple times.
   For details about the provided option values see the **--set-repo** information below

+--add-repo-credentials=<user:pass>

+  For **uri://user:pass@location** type repositories, set the user and password connected with an add-repo specification.
+The first add-repo-credentials is connected with the first add-repo specification and so on.

 --allow-existing-root